Arkiv-Network/arkiv-sdk-js/README.md

 Finally, create a folder called `src`, where you'll put the `index.ts` file as described next.

 ```
-golem-sdk-practice/
+arkiv-sdk-practice/
 ├──src
     ├── index.ts
 ```

 ## 🧱 Base Code

-You can find some [base starter code here](https://github.com/Golem-Base/typescript-sdk/tree/main/example); copy the `index.ts` into your own `src` folder.
+You can find some [base starter code here](https://github.com/Arkiv-Network/arkiv-sdk-js/tree/main/example); copy the `index.ts` into your own `src` folder.

 This is a basic TypeScript application that:

-1. Imports several items from the SDK (called "golem-base-sdk") including:
+1. Imports several items from the SDK (called "arkiv-sdk") including:

-    * `createClient`: A function that creates a client to interact with GolemBase
+    * `createClient`: A function that creates a client to interact with Arkiv
-    * `type GolemBaseClient`: A type that represents the base client for interacting with Golem
+    * `type ArkivClient`: A type that represents the base client for interacting with Arkiv
-    * `type GolemBaseCreate`: A type representing a create transaction in GolemBase
+    * `type ArkivCreate`: A type representing a create transaction in Arkiv
     * `Annotation`: A type representing an annotation with a key and a value, used for efficient lookups

 2. Reads the private key from a wallet, which it locates through the `xdg-portable` module.